RiteshKhan/riteshkhan.github.io/_pages/about.md

   - /about.html
 ---

-Hi, welcome to my homepage.
+Hi, welcome to my Homepage.
 I am a Research Scholar in the Department of Mathematics IIT Madras.
 I joined here in July 2019.
-My broad research areas are Numerical linear Algebra, Fast solvers, and Scientific Computing.
+My broad research areas are Numerical linear Algebra, Fast algorithms in Scientific Computing, and Fast solvers.

 <!-- A data-driven personal website